agCleo/GT-handbook/README.md

 ## GoTriple Policies
 ### Scope
-*Scientific fields*: GoTriple collects metadata of contents in the **Social Sciences and Humanities (SSH)** field.
+*Scientific fields*: GoTriple collects metadata of contents in the **Social Sciences and Humanities (SSH)** field (see [Content types](#content-types) section).
 The content providers can be domain specific or not.
+In case they are not dedicated to SSH, the content providers are responsible for selecting SSH contents in their collections.

 *Data definition*: GoTriple only collects **metadata of the contents**.
 The platform does not collect or store the contents of the providers.

-*Geographic area*: GoTriple operates in the **European area** and collects data from European providers.
-The platform provides enrichments for a limited number of European languages and  collects therefore contents firstly in these languages.
+*Perimeter*: GoTriple operates in the **European area** and provides enrichments for a limited number of European languages.
+Therefore, the platform mainly collects data from European providers and in European languages.
+However, it can also collect data from other geographic and linguistic areas.

-*Openness*: As a service of OPERAS, the RI dedicated to open scholarly communication in the SSH, GoTriple supports **open access** to the contents.
+*Openness*: As a service of OPERAS, the RI dedicated to open scholarly communication in the SSH, GoTriple promotes open access to the contents.
+Openness applies to datasets (open data) and publications (open access).
 The platform however collects open and not open access contents.
 The metadata of the contents need to be freely accessible and reusable.

 *Providers type*: GoTriple providers can be of any size and provide large or small amount of contents in one or many SSH fields.
 GoTriple works with major aggregators, but also facilitates data acquisition from **small repositories or publishers**, like for instance diamond journals.

-*GoTriple supported languages*: Croatian, English, French, German, Greek, Italian, Polish, Portuguese, Spanish.
+*GoTriple supported languages*: GoTriple provides enrichments of the metadata in the following languages: Croatian (HRV), English (ENG), French (FRA), German (DEU), Greek (ELL), Italian (ITA), Polish (POL), Portuguese (POR), Slovenian (SLV), Spanish (SPA), Ukrainian (UKR).
+The platform however accepts contents in any language.

 ### Content types
 This handbook only considers the data collected about scientific resources.
 Data about researchers' profiles and research projects are collected through distinct automated processes.
 In GoTriple, the resources are publications and datasets, which are all named "documents".
-A **document** is the information asset of a unique and deduplicated resource.
+A **document** is the information asset, i.e. a series of metadata, of a unique and deduplicated resource.

 The list of content types available on GoTriple is based on a subset of the [COAR list of types](https://vocabularies.coar-repositories.org/resource_types/)  (see [Annexe](#gotriple-list-of-content-types)).
 On GoTriple, **publications** are any type of text or material related to the SSH research environment, from articles or thesis, to reports or learning material.